 This unit of study provides students with opportunities to consolidate and expand their clinical knowledge, skills, and attitudes within the specialty of the instrument and circulating nurse in the context of perioperative nursing.
 It concentrates on patient care in the perioperative environment.
 In applying theory to practice to provide optimum patient care, students examine such issues as the design of the operating room, the preparation of patients for surgery, advanced aseptic principles including sterilisation, preparation, care and handling of surgical instruments, managing technology specific to the operating theatre environment, the care and handling of specimens and wound closure.
 The nurse working in the perioperative environment needs a sound foundation of physiology, disease processes, assessment and management options to form the basis for clinical decision-making and problem-solving.
 Through the acquisition of theoretical knowledge and skill development the student will be able to meet the competency standards Id for instrument and circulating nurses by ACORN.

-Rothrock, JC (ed) 2013, Alexander’s care of the patient in surgery, 15th edn, Mosby Elsevier, Missouri.
+Rothrock, JC (Ed.)
+2019, Alexander’s care of the patient in surgery, 16th edn, Elsevier, St Louis Missouri.

 After completing this subject, the learner will be able to:-

 |Type of assessment

 Note the completed assessment item (e.g. Assessment 1: Online discussion)

 (% of total marks)

 (e.g. Week 8)